 A 301 redirect counters the error 404 message displayed when a user clicks on a previous URL.
 With a 301 redirect, users are redirected automatically to the new URL.

-Here's how you redirect Webflow users using a 301 redirect:
+Here's how you can create Webflow 301 redirects:

 A 301 redirect improves the user experience of your site.
 With a 404 error, visitors are more likely to leave your site, which affects your website traffic.

 As part of on-page SEO, you need to include the ALT attribute for the images on your website.
 It is easy to add images on Webflow, edit settings, replace, style images and add ALT attributes.

 Adding ALT attributes is part of Webflow SEO.
 It gives a brief description of the image.
 It is displayed if an image fails to load and cannot be viewed.

 Here's how you add image ALT text on Webflow: